Classified advertising: Developments

-In recent years the term "classified advertising" or "classified ads" has expanded from merely the sense of print advertisements in periodicals to include similar types of advertising on computer services, radio, and even television, particularly cable television but occasionally broadcast television as well, with the latter occurring typically very early in the morning hours.
+In recent years the term "classified advertising" or "classified ads" has expanded from merely the sense of print advertisements in periodicals to include similar types of advertising on computer services, radio, and even television, particularly cable television but occasionally broadcast television as well, with the latter occurring typically very early in the morning.

-Like most forms of printed media, the classified ad has found its way to the Internet, as newspapers have taken their classified ads online and new groups have discovered the benefits of classified advertising.
+Like most forms of printed media, the classified advertisement has found its way to the Internet, as newspapers have taken their classified advertisements online and new groups have discovered the benefits of classified advertising.

-Internet classified ads do not typically use per-line pricing models, so they tend to be longer.
-They are also searchable, unlike printed material, tend to be local, and may foster a greater sense of urgency as a result of their daily structure and wider scope for audiences.
+Internet classified advertisements do not typically use per-line pricing models, so they tend to be longer.
+They are also searchable, unlike printed material, and may foster a greater sense of urgency as a result of their daily structure and wider scope for audiences.
 Because of their self-regulatory nature and low cost structures, some companies offer free classifieds internationally.
 Other companies focus mainly on their local hometown region, while others blanket urban areas by using postal codes.
-Craigslist.org was one of the first online classified sites, and has grown to become the largest classified source, bringing in over 14 million unique visitors a month according to Comscore Media Metrix.
-The sex ad section of the site was probed by authorities until it was shut down indefinitely.
-A growing number of sites and companies have begun to provide specialized classified marketplaces online, catering to niche market products and services, such include boats, pianos, pets, and adult services, amongst others.
-In many cases, these specialized services provide better and more targeted search capabilities than general search engines or general classified services can provide.
+Craigslist.org was one of the first online classified advertisement sites, and has grown to become the largest classified source, bringing in over 14 million unique visitors a month according to Comscore Media Metrix.
+The sex advertisement section of the site was probed by authorities until it was shut down indefinitely.
+A growing number of sites and companies have begun to provide specialized classified marketplaces online, catering to niche market products and services, such as boats, pianos, pets, and adult services, among others.
 Facebook marketplace provides classified-style services but prohibits the sale of firearms.
-Other online classified ads websites now exist, Gumtree and Preloved are well known examples.
-A relatively new entry to this group is Little Breeders Pet Portal that provides its services to UK residents.

 A number of online services called aggregators crawl and aggregate classifieds from sources such as blogs and RSS feeds, as opposed to relying on manually submitted listings.

-Additionally, other companies provide online advertising services and tools to assist members in designing online ads using professional ad templates and then automatically distributing the finished ads to the various online ad directories as part of their service.
+Additionally, other companies provide online advertising services and tools to assist members in designing online advertisements using professional advertisement templates and then automatically distributing the finished advertisements to the various online directories as part of their service.
 In this sense these companies act as both an application service provider and a content delivery platform.
-Social classifieds is a growing niche.